ialnavy/InstaCrawler/README.md

 The version of your MS Edge navigator, and that of your `msedgedriver.exe` **must be the same**.

-You may find the version of you MS Edge navigator here [MS Edge Version page](edge://version/).
+You may find the version of you MS Edge navigator in this URL: `edge://version/`.

 ![MS Edge version check](multimedia/readme/edge-version-check-advanced.jpg "MS Edge version check")